 This thyroid evaluation should include TSH, T4, T3, and TPO antibodies.
 Thyroid antibodies are not always included in the initial fertility workup, though it is important because their presence may double the risk of recurrent miscarriage.

 A recent study shows that 79% of patients with hypothyroidism experience muscle pain and weakness, confirmed by an increase of creatine kinase (CK) in patient's blood.
 CK is an enzyme found in the heart, brain, skeletal muscle, and other tissues that increases when there is muscle damage.
 Locations of pain and weakness may vary but are thought to be most common in the shoulder and hip areas.
 Cramping can also be a problem, as well as Carpal Tunnel Syndrome.
 Untreated hypothyroidism may lead to significant muscle disease, causing severe functional limitations.

 A very frustrating symptom for women with thyroid disease can be thinning hair or hair loss.
 Similarly, you may experience thinning of your eyebrow hair, especially on the outer third of your brow.

-If you have persistent symptoms as described above, an at-home test can help you understand how your thyroid is functioning and determine if there is a need for further evaluation.
+If you have persistent symptoms as described above, a thyroid blood test can help you understand how your thyroid is functioning and determine if there is a need for further evaluation by a thyroid doctor.